|

 inFile.bufferChar := getc(inFile);

-result := getWhiteSpace(inFile);
+processed := getWhiteSpace(inFile);

 currSymbol := getSymbolOrComment(inFile);